 - In order to take advantage of your fresh start, you must live on a budget and change any irresponsible spending behaviors

-- Once you have filed a bankruptcy and received a discharge, you cannot file for bankruptcy relief again for several years
+- Once you have filed a bankruptcy and received a discharge, you cannot file for debt relief again for several years

-Contact Faro & Crowder, PA to schedule your Bankruptcy Consultation
+Contact Faro & Crowder, PA to schedule your Debt Relief Consultation